neil-vqa/data-viz/index.md

-*The dataset, mostly from Makeover Monday, of visualizations presented here are dataset which intrigued and fascinated me.
-Hence, this portfolio exists.*
+*The dataset, mostly from Makeover Monday, of visualizations presented here are dataset which intrigued and fascinated me.*

 Contact me for projects, comments, reactions, and suggestions: **nvqa.business@gmail.com**